Nano-beam clamping revisited: Introduction

 Beyond internal damping, the anchoring points appear to play a very important role in beam dynamics.
 The vibration of the mechanical modes irradiates acoustic waves in the supports, which limits the $Q$.
 This radiation damping has been modeled in particular for thin supports\cite{judge1,judge2,crossPRB,ignacio}, which is typically the geometry obtained when the fabrication process under-etches the clamps (so-called \textit{undercut}).
+Such structures are very common in the literature, and are the focus of the present manuscript.
 The actual limiting $Q$-value depends on the precise geometry of the beam (particularly its width $w$ and length $L$), and of the anchor.
 Experimentally, for the first flexure $n=1$ of millimeter length low-stress structures resonating at sub-MHz frequencies, radiation loss seems irrelevant for widths $w<3~\mu$m\cite{schmidPRB2011}; for high-stress devices (tens of MHz frequencies) with width $w \sim 200~$nm, acoustic radiation dominates for $L<10~\mu$m\cite{kippNanoLett}.
 This leaves a large playground to experimentalists where bending is the main source of losses\cite{JeevakMaxQ}.
 On the other hand, when radiation losses dominate it is possible to suppress them with a clamp structuring that forbids phonon transport at the specific frequency of the mode $n$ that one wants to protect: a so-called ``phonon shield''\cite{kippNanoLett, schliesser_Q, RegalAPL}.

 But the anchoring does more than enabling irradiation into the bulk: it defines the \textit{precise bending shape} at the clamping point.
 It had been realized about a decade ago that most of the friction occurs near the beam's ends, where the bending is the most dramatic\cite{schmidPRB2011,SuhelPRB}.
 As such, beyond creating phonon gaps in the substrate's density of states, structuring the clamps has another (more trivial) effect: it can reduce this bending and mitigate the losses, which is named ``soft clamping''\cite{schliesser_Q,kipp_science,schmidJAProundclamp}.
 In this Letter, we demonstrate experimentally that a clamp undercut acts essentially as a ``soft clamping'' given for free: the quality factor $Q$ of the flexural modes \textit{grows} with the beam width $w$, which is the reverse behavior when compared to acoustic radiation.
 As well, the clamp modifies substantially the resonance frequencies\cite{VdZ_freq} (we show that it \textit{decreases} with $w$), which can be used for design purposes, for instance for nano-beam resonance multiplexing\cite{Ilya_JLTP}.